The Puszta

 Great Bustards

-One of the world's heaviest flying birds.
+One of the world's heaviest flying birds — Kiskunság population is Europe's largest.

 🐂